wildwinter/Ink-Localiser/README.md

 Because it's designed to mash small fragments of text together, it's not designed for localisation, or for associating lines of spoken audio to the source file.

 But many studios don't use the more advanced text-manipulation features of Ink - they just use it for creating a flow of complete lines of text.
 It's a great solution for titles that care about branching dialogue.
 This means there's a problem - how do you translate each line?
-And how to you play the right audio for each line?
+And how do you play the right audio for each line?

 This tool takes a set of raw ink files, scans them for lines of text, and generates a localisation ID to associate with each line.
 It writes the ink files back out again with these IDs in the form of Ink tags at the end of each line.

-This means that every line of meaninful text in the Ink file now has a unique ID attached, as a tag.
+This means that every line of meaningful text in the Ink file now has a unique ID attached, as a tag.
 That means you can use that ID for localisation or for triggering the correct audio.

 The tool also optionally exports CSV or JSON files containing the IDs and their associated text content from all the processed Ink files - which can then be used as a basis for localisation.